LaurieTrichet/methodology/coding-guidelines.md

 #Coding guidlines

-This document describes the coding rule that need to be apply in our projects.
+This document describes the coding rule that need to be applied in our projects.

 ##General
 Android projects must follow the guidelines specified by the platform to insure maintainability over time and developers.